Parents and Families Information

 College of Engineering

-You may already have a child in college, in which case you know the thoughts, feelings, circumstances, and brand new situations that arise when a son or daughter leaves home for the first time.
-It’s a big deal, and we understand that because many of us also are parents of college-age children and empathize with your experience.
+You may already have a child in college, in which case you know the thoughts, feelings, circumstances, and brand new situations that arise when a child leaves home for the first time.
+It’s a big deal, and we understand that because many of us also are the families of college-age children and empathize with your experience.

 What Students Can Expect